bayertom/IHFL/readme.txt

 Typical value of the isotropic factor is mju=0.95

-Example: uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum radius of 50 cm.
+Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
 The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal vector is estimated from 30 k-nearest neighbors, the isotropic factor is set to 0.95.

-	ihfl "test.txt" +norm=dfp +met=ihfl +f=0.02 +lam=0.5 +ns=100000 +knn=30 +mju=0.95
+	ihfl "test.txt" +norm=dfp +f=0.02 +lambda=0.5 +ns=100000 +knn=30 +mju=0.95

 1.3 List of switches

-1.3.1 Setting non-uniform version of IHFL
+1.3.1 Recompute values of facility costs
-The non-uniform version of the incremental heuristic facility location algorithm (IHFL) can be set using the switch "n"
+The costs of input points can be recomputed according to the ehavior of normal vectors using the switch "n"

 	-n

-Otherwise, the uniform version of IHFL is performed.
+Otherwise, the loaded or default costs are used.

-Example: non-uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum radius of 50 cm.
+Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
 The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal vector is estimated from 30 k-nearest neighbors, the isotropic factor is set to 0.95.

-	ihfl test.txt +norm=dfp +met=ihfl +f=0.02 +lam=0.5 +ns=100000 +knn=30 +mju=0.95 -n
+	ihfl test.txt +norm=dfp +f=0.02 +lambda=0.5 +ns=100000 +knn=30 +mju=0.95 -n

-1.3.2 Computing the statistics
-For the proposed paper, several statistic indicators can be computed.
-This option ia available using the switch "s".

-	-s

-Otherwise, no statistic is computed.

-This option significantly reduces the performance of clustering!

 1.3.3 Exporting clusters to DXF
 The resulted facilities and connected clients can be exported into DXF file using the switch "e".

 	-e

-Example: non-uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum radius of 50 cm.
+Example: non-uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
 The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal vector is estimated from 30 k-nearest neighbors, the isotropic factor is set to 0.95, the resulted clusters are exported into DXF file.

 	ihfl test.txt +norm=dfp +met=ihfl +f=0.02 +lam=0.5 +ns=100000 +knn=30 +mju=0.95 -n -e

-This option significantly reduces the performance of clustering!
+This option reduces the performance of clustering!

 1.4 Results of the clusterization